High-$T_c$ Superconductor Fe(Se,Te) Monolayer: an Intrinsic, Scalable and Electrically-tunable Majorana Platform

 The magnetic gap further depends on the angle $\theta$ in Fig.\ref{phasediagram}(e).
-As $\theta$ rotates from 0$^\circ$ to 90$^\circ$, the gap induced solely by Zeeman coupling monotonically increases from 3.4 meV to 4.2 meV in Fig.\ref{phasediagram}(e) for a fixed magnetic field amplitude $|g\mu_BB|=5$ meV and $\Delta=0$.
-The anisotropy of the magnetic gap between perpendicular and parallel magnetic fields is significant $\delta_M=\frac{V_{max}-V_{min}}{V_{avg}}\sim 21\%$.
-Including orbital Zeeman terms will further enhance this anisotropy (see SM\cite{supplementary}).
+As $\theta$ rotates from 0$^\circ$ to 90$^\circ$, the gap induced solely by Zeeman coupling monotonically increases from 1.1 meV to 2.5 meV in Fig.\ref{phasediagram}(e) for a fixed magnetic field amplitude $|g\mu_BB|=1.8$ meV and $\Delta_1=0$.
+The anisotropy of the magnetic gap between perpendicular and parallel magnetic fields is significant $\delta_M=\frac{V_{max}-V_{min}}{V_{avg}}\sim 78\%$.
 As a consequence, the TPT line for the parallel magnetic field ($\theta=0^\circ$) is different from that of the perpendicular magnetic field ($\theta=90^\circ$), as shown by the dashed line in Fig. \ref{phasediagram} (d).
-We further calculate the TPT lines for the two orthogonal edges (the edges along the X and Y directions) as a function of the chemical potential $\mu$ and the field direction angle $\theta$ with a fixed field amplitude $|g\mu_BB|=5$ meV and $\Delta=1$ meV, as shown in Fig.\ref{phasediagram}(f).
+We further calculate the TPT lines for the two orthogonal edges (the edges along the X and Y directions) as a function of the chemical potential $\mu$ and the field direction angle $\theta$ with a fixed field amplitude $|g\mu_BB|=1.8$ meV and $\Delta_1=1.3$ meV, as shown in Fig.\ref{phasediagram}(f).
 Topological properties of two edges are the same (distinct) in the blue (pink) regions.
 The existence of magnetic anisotropy for the edge states is essential for the MZMs at the corner discussed below.